• 首页

 "[demo.ShardingModel2]":

-ds-nodes: 0..1 # Declare the database creation rules corresponding to the testShardingDs library
+ds-nodes: 0..1 # Declare the database creation rules corresponding to the testShardingDs database

 ds-separator: _